FaultyTwo/IC8255A-arduino-lib/README.md

 This library has 2 important main methods: pin_config and mode_config.

 pin_config is a method for configuring your Arduino pins (input or output).<br>
-mode_config is a method for configuring your 8255A pins (port a input, port b output, mode 1, mode 2 .etc .etc)
+mode_config is a method for configuring your 8255A ports (Ex. port a input, port b output, mode 1, mode 2 .etc .etc)

-It's recommended to use pin_config method before mode_config method when configuring 8255A ports to make sure your Arduino ports doesn't have any errors when reading or writing.
+It's recommended to use pin_config method before mode_config method when configuring 8255A ports to make sure your Arduino pins doesn't have any errors when reading or writing.

-An example of configuring 8255A to make all of its ports write is as following:
+An example of configuring 8255A to make a set of ports work in write mode is as following:
 ```C
 void setup(){
 	ppi.pin_config(0x00); // 0 = write, 1 = read